 (g) Lowering operational costs by reducing the number of observers;

-(h) Measuring and reporting with high frequency or continuously.
+(h) Measuring and reporting with high frequency and/or continuously;

-organization
+(I) Compensating for the shortage in the number of observers.

+AWS networks decrease (sometimes to zero) the number of observers, but increase the staff needed for the maintenance , inspections, the system and software design and update, the calibration of electronic sensors, etc.

 1.1.3 Meteorological requirements